 Don’t forget to market the marketing department.
 There’s no better way to prove your value than providing law firm leadership with metrics that tell your story.
 Has the firm’s revenue per lawyer increased?
 What’s the trend line for the number of proposals and pitches the department produces annually?
 What’s your win rate?

 Heather Morse has a great post about “Marketing Me” on her blog, The Legal Watercooler.
 She rejects the concept of “Do a good job, and you’ll get noticed,” and says you should market yourself with a plan and a purpose.
 I agree.
 Pick some key metrics, and start tracking.

 “Imitation is the sincerest form of flattery,” said Oscar Wilde.
 In our increasingly specialized industry, there are numerous resources available for the in-house legal marketer.
 The Legal Marketing Association is focused on education and hosts several in-person conferences each year.
 Additionally, the Learning Store has numerous on-demand offerings on topics such as content marketing, social media, business development coaching, client feedback, and much more, many for just $39 for members.

 Having spent 13 years in this industry, I can say with confidence we are a collegial and open group, united by the common challenges and successes that working in the legal industry brings.
 I have never met a fellow in-house marketer not willing to answer a few questions from another.
 Form and strengthen relationships with legal marketing peers, and reach out early and often.

 Shift some of that time you spend thinking about the next big thing and consider your recurring task list.
 What are some tweaks you could make to see more of an impact?
 How can you demonstrate your contribution to the firm’s bottom line?
 I’d love to hear your thoughts.

-Author Kathryn Whitaker is an alumna of Calibrate Strategies.
+Author Kathryn Whitaker is an alumna of Calibrate Legal.
 She’s a proud South Carolinian, working mom, political junkie, and avid fan of Clemson University.